rcourtna/reolink_recordings/README.md

 This will open the recording in your browser when tapped.

-#### Method 4: Using the Custom Reolink Recording Card (Best Experience)
+#### Method 4: Using the Custom Reolink Recording Card (Recommended)

-A custom Lovelace card has been created specifically for this integration:
+A custom Lovelace card has been created specifically for this integration and provides the best experience:

 1. Copy the `reolink-recording-card.js` file to your `www` directory
 2. Add it as a resource in your Lovelace configuration: